 A story of Gheerah

 To further understand the quality of gheerah, we can look at an incident that Asma’ (may Allah be pleased with her) the daughter of Abu Bakr al-Siddiq (may Allah be pleased with him) and sister of Aisha (may Allah be pleased with her), relates about herself.
-Abu Bakr was a wealthy merchant and married his daughter Asma’ to the great companion Az-Zubayr ibn al-‘Awwam (may Allah be pleased with him) who was a very poor man but a man of great piety and one of the companions who were promised Paradise.
+Abu Bakr was a wealthy merchant and married his daughter Asma’ to the great companion Az-Zubayr ibn al-‘Awwam (may Allah be pleased with him) who was a very poor man but a man of great piety and one of the companions who was promised Paradise.
 Asma’ relates:

 “When Zubayr married me, he had neither land nor wealth nor slave…” so Asma’ had to work very hard kneading dough, going far off to get water.
 “And I used to carry on my head,” she continues, “the date stones from the land of Zubair which Allah’s Messenger (peace be upon him) had endowed him and it was a distance of two miles from Madinah.
 One day, as I was carrying the date-stones upon my head, I happened to meet Allah’s Messenger (peace be upon him), along with a group of his Companions.
 He called me and told the camel to sit down so that he could make me ride behind him.
 I felt shy to go with men and I remembered Zubair and his gheerah and he was a man having the most gheerah.
 The Messenger of Allah (peace be upon him) understood my shyness and left.
 I came to Zubair and said: “The Messenger of Allah (peace be upon him) met me as I was carrying date-stones upon my head and there was with him a group of his Companions.
 He told the camel to kneel so that I could mount it, but I felt shy and I remembered your gheerah.”
 So Asma’ declined the offer made by the Prophet (peace be upon him).
 Upon this Zubair said: “By Allah, the thought of you carrying date-stones upon your head is more severe a burden on me than you riding with him.”

 Sometimes Muslim women don’t understand if their menfolk want them to cover their faces or if they ask them to change something about the way they dress or speak in public, thinking that the men are being over-protective.
 But my dear sisters!
 If your husband asks you not to wear a certain colour of khimar because it brings out the beauty of your eyes or if he wants you to cover your face – be thankful!
 Be proud of the fact that your husband has a sense of gheerah for you and that he values you and cares for your hereafter.
 He knows what men can be like more than you do and so never try and suppress his gheerah in these types of matters.
 And his concern for you should incite your own sense of honour!
 Why should any man be able to see your beauty and think indecent thoughts about you?
 We must nurture our own and our menfolk’s sense of gheerah by behaving and dressing modestly ourselves and paying attention to their valid opinions.
 We expect certain behaviour from them and they expect it of us.
-And besides, if our husband asks us to do something that it not haram, we must do it.
+And besides, if our husband asks us to do something that is not haram, we must do it.

 Brothers!
-How can you allow your wife or sister to walk around attracting the attentions and evil-thoughts of other men?
-How can you not mind if she smiles as she talks to other men.
+How can you allow your wife or sister to walk around attracting the attention and evil-thoughts of other men?
+How can you not mind if she smiles as she talks to other men?
 Nobody has the right to enjoy her and her company but you and her Maharim men.
-You are not being overbearing if you first encourage and then enforce the hijab on your womenfolk because YOU will be asked about it on the Day of Judgement and it is also a major sin upon you!
+You are not overbearing if you first encourage and then enforce the hijab on your womenfolk because YOU will be asked about it on the Day of Judgement and it is also a major sin upon you!
 It is upon the men to enforce these things in their homes and you cannot use the excuse that your wife didn’t want to.
-Women need a firm, balanced, guiding hand from their men, so with wisdom you must enforce hijab in your home.
+Women need a firm, balanced, guiding hand from their men, so with wisdom, you must enforce hijab in your home.
 You are a shepherd and are responsible for your flock!

 Allah reminds us all in the Qur’an, the meaning of which is: